Top 8 OCR Settlement Patterns from Recent Years — What Independent Practices Should Learn

 2. Missing or inadequate Business Associate Agreements

-Lesson: Every vendor that touches PHI on the practice's behalf needs a signed, current BAA before access.
-Track them centrally with execution dates and renewal triggers.
+Lesson: Every vendor that touches PHI on the practice's behalf requires a signed, current BAA before access, tracked centrally with execution dates, renewal triggers, and verified entity legal names.

 3. Lost unencrypted laptops driving multi-million-dollar settlements

-Children's Medical Center of Dallas at $3.2M.
-Lifespan Health at $1.04M.
-Concentra Health at $1.7M.
-New York Presbyterian Hospital at $4.8M for related issues.
-The pattern is identical: the practice's own risk analysis flagged encryption as recommended, but the device wasn't actually encrypted.
+Children's Medical Center of Dallas at $3.2M, Lifespan Health at $1.04M, Concentra Health at $1.7M, and New York Presbyterian Hospital at $4.8M for related issues track an identical pattern across covered entities of widely different sizes.
+In each case, the entity's own risk analysis flagged encryption as a recommended safeguard, while the actual device in the actual incident remained unencrypted at the time of loss.

-Lesson: The Breach Notification Rule safe harbor for encrypted PHI is the strongest argument for universal endpoint encryption.
-A breached encrypted laptop typically doesn't require notification.
-A breached unencrypted one almost always does.
+Lesson: The Breach Notification Rule safe harbor for encrypted PHI provides the operational argument for universal endpoint encryption; a breached encrypted laptop typically falls outside the individual-notification requirement, while a breached unencrypted laptop carries the full 60-day notification clock plus media reporting at 500 affected records.

 4. Social-media and verbal disclosures of patient information